 Technology Transfer Specialist

-joined the Technology Transfer Office as an Administrative Assistant in October 2010.
-Before starting at NHGRI Becky worked for more than 20 years as a legal secretary for a DC-based international law firm, where she supported attorneys in the areas of international law, aviation, litigation, corporate law, and antitrust, as well as assisted with the coordination of the firm's pro bono
+Rebecca "Becky" Read is a Management Analyst for the Technology Transfer Office (TTO) at the National Human Genome Research Institute (NHGRI).
+She joined the Technology Transfer Office as an Administrative Assistant in October 2010.
+Before starting at NHGRI Becky worked for more than 20 years as a legal secretary for a DC-based international law firm, where she supported attorneys in the areas of international law, aviation, litigation, corporate law, and antitrust, as well as assisted with the coordination of the firm's pro bono practice.

 Becky is the point person in the Technology Transfer Office for all administrative and database management-related tasks.
 Becky is a native of Maryland and she attended both American University and Montgomery College.